Bryan Kirby Convicted Of Causing Deadly Crash While Going 120 MPH And Livestreaming On Facebook

 Near the end of the livestream, Kirby accelerated to 120 mph and rapidly approached a dark colored sedan that was driving in the right lane.
 Kirby approached from the left, crossed over the center lane markings, and struck the rear of the other vehicle.

-“A loud crunching noise could be heard in the livestream as the phone appeared to tumble around the interior of the vehicle, and the video abruptly stopped,” prosecutors stated.READ MORE: Tre Williams, Rising Star On Mile High Sting Football Team, Dies In Denver Shooting
+“A loud crunching noise could be heard in the livestream as the phone appeared to tumble around the interior of the vehicle, and the video abruptly stopped,” prosecutors stated.READ MORE: Aurora Targets Youth In Mission To Combat Gun Violence

 On Thursday, an Adams County Jury convicted Kirby of three felony counts: vehicular homicide, reckless manslaughter and leaving the scene of an accident causing death.